Avaiga/taipy/gui/doc/dialog.md

 A modal dialog.

-Dialog allows to show some content over the current page. it is closed automatically on Cancel, Validation or click on the background.
+Dialog allows to show some content over the current page.
+The dialog is closed when the user presses the Cancel or Validate buttons, or clicks outside the area of the dialog (triggering a Cancel action).

 ## Usage